Overview

 • Q1:

-Which specific feedback metrics (e.g., sentiment scores, trend velocity, feature request volume) would provide the most actionable insights for product strategy and UX improvements?
+Which specific feedback metrics (e.g., sentiment scores, trend velocity, CSAT levels) would provide the most actionable insights for product strategy and UX improvements?

 • Q2:

-How can feedback patterns, sentiment distributions, and feature request clusters be most effectively visualized to help PMs quickly identify priority areas and emerging trends?
+How can feedback patterns, sentiment distributions, and CSAT movements be most effectively visualized to help PMs quickly identify priority areas and emerging trends?

 • Q3:

-What level of data granularity, filtering, and drill-down capability do PMs require to confidently analyze feedback related to specific product features or user segments?
+What level of data granularity, filtering, and drill-down capability do stakeholders require to confidently analyze feedback related to specific product features or user segments?

 Leveraging Technology for Enhanced Analysis